pereznetworks/My-Tic-Tac-Toe-Game/README.md

 # In future versions....

-    I could give the players a choice ... of a colors and symbols to use in the game.
+    I could give the players a choice ... of colors and symbols to use in the game.

     I could also provide a choice to play a series of games 2 out of 3, 4 out of 5, etc.